-Modification: If you don’t have time for the full Yahi Trail experience, it’s only about 1.5 miles to the iconic Bear Hole from the start of the trail.
+Quick Trip Option: If you don’t have time for the full Yahi Trail experience, it’s only about 1.5 miles to the iconic Bear Hole swimming area from the trail’s starting point.

 Trail Difficulty: Easy